Borgquite/Update-WSUSComputerOperatingSystems/README.md

 # Installation Instructions

-Open 'Windows PowerShell' as Administrator on your WSUS server, then run these commands:
+Open 'Windows PowerShell' as Administrator on your WSUS server, then run these commands.

+NB If you are using an external SQL Server instance for WSUS, you will need to update `"\\.\pipe\MICROSOFT##WID\tsql\query"` in the command below to `"SQLSERVERNAME\INSTANCENAME"` to avoid errors.

 ```powershell
 # Update PowerShellGet for Windows PowerShell 5.1 - https://learn.microsoft.com/en-us/powershell/gallery/powershellget/update-powershell-51?view=powershellget-3.x